Written by Dr James Tan

 Another frequently asked question is about the difference between chiropractors and physiotherapists.
 While some of their treatments overlap, it is again important to note the difference in background and regulation.
 In order to be a physiotherapist in Singapore, you must be registered with the Allied Health Professions Council (AHPC) and meet the qualifications standards.
 Meanwhile, chiropractors vary in their experience and education level.

 In terms of treatment, most chiropractors focus heavily on the spine and its mobility.
 They treat a range of conditions like pain in the hips, neck and shoulder pain, and back pain with spinal manipulation.
 In contrast, physiotherapists focus on weaknesses and imbalances in your muscles.
-They treat a full array of conditions like wrist injuries and ankle pains, with a focus on using targeted exercises to rehabilitate and restore movement.
+They treat a full array of conditions like wrist injuries and ankle injury treatment as well, with a focus on using targeted exercises to rehabilitate and restore movement.

-An orthopaedic doctor may work with a physiotherapist.
-They offer complementary treatments that often begin with the doctor doing a physical check and possibly an X-Ray or MRI scan.
+An orthopaedic specialist may work with a physiotherapist.
+They offer complementary treatments that often begin with the doctor doing a physical check and possibly an X-ray or MRI scan.
 For debilitating cases, pain relief medication is prescribed and then you move on to a physiotherapist who can help you create an exercise routine to strengthen your muscles to prevent cramps and loosen your joints.
-For example, if you’re experiencing shoulder pain, the orthopaedic doctor will create a routine to boost your shoulder mobility while offering treatment plans for shoulder pains.
+For example, if you’re experiencing shoulder pain, the orthopaedic specialist will create a routine to boost your shoulder mobility while offering treatment for shoulder pain.
 To reduce the need for pain medications, physiotherapists often provide deep tissue massages and other therapeutic treatments.

 Read more: What’s the Difference Between Physiotherapy and Orthopaedic Surgery?